nassssssssim/angular-webpack-seed/readme.md

     - module can have nested modules
     - module can require other modules which are direct siblings of it or parent modules, or modules nested in it (if you need to require module that is nested in "sibling" - you you should move it up by hierarchy before requiring it)
 2. Keep modules small - if module is too big, maybe it should be few modules
-3. Every file should have only one entity inside it, for example if there is directive which has controller and template - there should be three files, plus likely two for unit tests
+3. Every file should have only one entity inside it, for example if there is directive which has controller and template - there should be three files
 4. Group related resources by folders
 5. Name files with suffixes `Directive`, `Controller`, `Factory`, `Service`, `Provider`
-6. Use `.test` suffix for test file names

 ### Directives